cdlewis/cheeky-http/README.md

 ### Handle asynchronous handlers

-If a handler returns a promise, cheeky-http will resolve it before responding.
+If a handler returns a promise, it's resolved value will become the response.

 ```js
 const Server = require('cheeky-http')